Understanding Your Health Savings Account (HSA)

 - You can deduct HSA contributions from income taxes.

 It’s important to understand high deductible health plans (HDHP) and how they relate to an HSA.
-An HDHP is an insurance policy that has a higher deductibleA deductible is the amount you pay out of pocket before your insurance company covers its portion of your medical bills.
+An HDHP is an insurance policy that has a higher deductibleA deductible is an amount you pay out of pocket before your insurance company covers its portion of your medical bills.
 For example: If your deductible is $1,000, your insurance company will not cover any costs until you pay the first $1,000 yourself. than traditional plans.
 You’re required to pay a higher dollar amount for out-of-pocket medical expenses before your insurance plan starts to pay.

-While an HDHP might not sound like a great option at surface level, they generally offer lower monthly premiumsA premium is a fee you pay to your insurance company for a health plan coverage.
+While an HDHP might not sound like a great option at surface level, they generally offer lower monthly premiumsA premium is a fee you pay to your insurance company for health plan coverage.
 This is usually a monthly cost..
 A High deductible health plan commonly pairs with an HSA to allow you to pay for certain medical expenses using tax-free money you set aside.

 HDHP Deductible and Out-of-Pocket Costs